Kent Haruf: Writing

-All of Haruf's novels take place in the fictional town of Holt, in eastern Colorado, based on Yuma and other towns he grew up in.
+All of Haruf's novels take place in the fictional town of Holt, in eastern Colorado, based on Yuma and other towns in which he grew up.
 A Denver magazine, 5280, wrote in 2015 that Haruf is "widely considered Colorado's finest novelist".
 Haruf rejected characterizations of himself as a regional writer, telling a journalist that he hoped "there's something universal about [my] stories".
-Joseph Powell of Central Washington University commented on the authenticity of Haruf's depictions of rural life, contrasting Plainsong with other works that use rurality merely as set dressing.
-Literary critic Jeffrey Folks placed Haruf within the tradition of literature rooted in conservative values, listing as evidence Haruf's approach to spirituality, his "faith in human existence as purposeful and good" and belief in "the need for responsible behavior".
+The Dublin Review of Books called Haruf "one of America's finest writers ... both uniquely American and profoundly universal."

 Haruf was influenced by Faulkner, Hemingway and John Steinbeck.
-Haruf collected Faulkner memorabilia and considered Faulkner's story "The Bear" his favorite work.
-A lifelong habit of eavesdropping on friends and strangers alike was another source of inspiration for Haruf.
-He told an interviewer in 2014 that he wanted to achieve "what Chekhov did, to show the beauty and the significance of ordinary people and ordinary moments."
+He collected Faulkner memorabilia and considered Faulkner's story "The Bear" his favorite work.
 Before starting to write each day, Haruf would read a passage from another author that he admired.
 Beginning with Plainsong, he would then obscure his eyes with a stocking cap and blindly produce a stream-of-consciousness first draft.
 Subsequent drafts would add punctuation and other flourishes.
 Haruf wrote using a manual typewriter.
 While living in Salida, in the last phase of his life, Haruf worked in an adapted tool shed on his property.
+A lifelong habit of eavesdropping on friends and strangers alike was another source of inspiration for him.

+Haruf told an interviewer in 2014 that he wanted to achieve "what Chekhov did, to show the beauty and the significance of ordinary people and ordinary moments."
+One retrospective analysis described Haruf as having "a unique capacity to make virtuous people interesting."
+Academic Linda Ray Pratt noted that despite his focus on the beauty in ordinary lives, Haruf was "not sentimental about human nature".
+Pratt also described him as "ahistorical", criticizing his characters' incuriosity about their community's past, in contrast to those in Faulkner's Yoknapatawpha County.
+Literary critic Jeffrey Folks placed Haruf within the tradition of literature rooted in conservative values, listing as evidence Haruf's approach to spirituality, his "faith in human existence as purposeful and good" and belief in "the need for responsible behavior".

+Joseph Powell of Central Washington University commented on the authenticity of Haruf's depictions of rural life, contrasting Plainsong with other works that use rurality merely as set dressing.
+One literary geographer compared the rurality of Plainsong to New York City as seen in Paul Auster's The Brooklyn Follies, noting that both novels grappled with the state of America just before 9/11.
 Fellow author Ursula K. Le Guin described Haruf as "a stunningly original writer" in her 2019 book, Words Are My Matter; she noted that "he writes about girls and women with tenderness and without idealization, as individuals."
-Further afield, the Dublin Review of Books called Haruf "one of America's finest writers... both uniquely American and profoundly universal."
 In an essay published in Granta shortly before his death, Haruf wrote that "over the years I have tried not to write too small, and I want to believe I have tried not to live too small, either."